 4. Boiling & Whitening Process

-The chips and sugarcane bagasse are placed into boiling tanks where they are boiled into a soft compound.
-The whitening process then uses a non-chlorine bleach method.
+The chips are placed into boiling tanks where they are boiled into a soft compound.
+The whitening process then uses an elemental chlorine bleach method.

 5. Water Management

 Our production facilities are strictly monitored by law to ensure that a minimum of 70% of the water used during production is recycled.

 After whitening, the bamboo pulp is dried and compressed into solid plates that are then cut into transportable sizes.

 The bamboo plates are combined and formed into large rolls that are then cut into our typical roll sizes.
 These rolls are wrapped by machine, then hand sorted into recycled cardboard boxes of transporting.

 Our port is close by the processing plant.
 Studies show that shipping goods by sea to ports adjacent to major retail markets is the most carbon-efficient means of moving most products to market in a global economy.